Ultimate Utah National Parks Itinerary: All You Need to Know

 Trailhead: First hairpin turn on Farmington Canyon Road

-Distance: 3 miles roundtrip (winter distance) with 948 ft. elevation gain
+Distance: 3 miles roundtrip with 948 ft. elevation gain

 Other Trail Information: No bathrooms.
 Dogs Permitted